A Primer on Scientific Testing

 Peer review means having your research submitted to experts in the field.
-So who are the experts?
-That usually depends on who's publishing or funding the research.
+So who are these experts and who chooses them?
+That usually depends on who's publishing the research.
 If it's a scientific journal, the editorial staff will usually maintain a stable of referees in the community.
-If it's some group considering funding your research, they'll typically have hired a panel of experts.
-If your research was responsibly conducted and your conclusions are well supported by the evidence, then the referees will typically give it a passing grade for publication.
+These referees are typically well regarded professionals in the field, all of whom have been through this wringer themselves and been published.
+If your research was responsibly conducted and your conclusions are well supported by the evidence, then the referees will typically give it apassing grade for publication.

 Let's say a UFO researcher writes a paper that says UFOs come from another dimension, and he has some of his fellow UFOlogists — whom he considers his peers — to endorse his paper.
 Does that make it peer reviewed?
 No, because he chose the referees himself.
 What if the editor of an undergound UFO pamphlet chooses a panel of UFOlogists who endorse the paper, does that make it peer reviewed?
 No, because these referees are clearly biased, and their scientific acumen would not survive any type of scrutiny from the general scientific community.
 Typically the publication must be one with a long standing reputation, and strict requirement, of thorough peer review.
 The process of peer review is not perfect, as it relies on individuals who, though they've been scrutinized by a committee themselves, are still human beings who can make mistakes, get lazy, have agendas, or just bad hair days.
 But peer review succeeds far more often than it fails, and if you want anyone to take your research seriously, it must be peer reviewed.

+So that's the basics of it: Good experimental design, proper handling of data, and a thorough and transparent independent review process.
 Remember: Articles that report reliable results will always detail the testing that was done and the methods used.
 If the claim is far fetched, and the supporting documentation of testing that the claimants are willing to share is inadequate,you have very good reason to be skeptical.